dsa-ou/m269-installer/README.md

    functions (Windows) or aliases (Unix).
 Delete those lines.
 4. Save the file and close the text editor.

+If you want to remove the M269 styling of notebooks:

+1. Open file `~/.jupyter/custom/custom.css` in a text editor.
+2. Delete all lines from the comment marking the start of M269 styling up to the comment ending it.
+3. Save the file and close the editor.

 ## Licence

 The code and text in this repository are